 In the future, these tags could be embedded into just about anything.
 For example, an NFC tag could be used in a restaurant menu to make the most up-to-date version of it available immediately on your phone.
 All you would need to do is bring your smartphone into proximity with the physical menu, and you could potentially browse more detailed information of certain menu items, like nutritional values or ingredients.
 Where NFC presents an advantage over current QR technology is that there is no need for a “scanner app”: the information is available instantaneously.

 Making payments with NFC

-What will possibly become the biggest use for NFC in the near (field) future is Tap and Pay option it provides.
-NFC payments are already available in many stores across the US, and the UK for purchases of £15 or less, using an app like Softcard or Google Wallet: all it involves is tapping your phone against an enabled terminal.
-Now that Apple has included an NFC antenna in the iPhone 6 to work in conjuction with its new Apple Pay feature (and will include similar functionality in the Apple Watch), these type of cardless, wireless payments are going to become more and more prevalent.
+What will possibly become the biggest use for NFC in the near (field) future is the Tap and Pay option it provides.
+NFC payments are already available in many stores across the US, and in the UK for purchases of £15 or less, using an app like Softcard or Google Wallet: all it involves is tapping your phone against an enabled terminal.
+Now that Apple has included an NFC antenna in the iPhone 6 to work in conjunction with its new Apple Pay feature (and now includes similar functionality in the Apple Watch), these type of cardless wireless payments are going to become more and more prevalent.

 Using NFC for file transfer

 Through NFC connectivity you can also send certain files between devices using Android Beam.
 This also enables you to share links to applications, as well as music, a location on Google Maps and contacts.
 It also allows you to pair your smartphone with a smartwatch or compatible speaker.